damienBloch/inkscape-raytracing/README.md

 * Avoid overlapping or touching elements.
 It won't cause Inkscape to crash, but might give unexpected results.
 * The same goes for self-intersecting paths.
 * Text elements are ignored whatever their description.
 If they need to be considered, they must be converted to path first.
-* Sometimes, a repeated use of the extension slows down Inkscape.
-The latest version of Inkscape (1.1alpha) appears to be more stable in that regard, but it is probably safer to save often.